eclipse/xtext/xtend-website/documentation/202_xtend_classes_members.md

 ### Operator Declarations {#operator-declaration}

-Xtend supports operator overloading based on an operator-name-mapping as explained in [](203_xtend_expressions.html#operators).
+Xtend supports operator overloading based on an operator-name-mapping as explained in the [section on operators](203_xtend_expressions.html#operators).
 To declare an operator one can either declare a simple method using the operator's name or by using the operator directly like in the following:

 ```xtend
 class Money {